What is Accessibility?

 We’ve made an effort to ensure that every image on our site is accompanied by a text alternative (known as “alt” tag) that provides identifying details about the image or a destination for a hyperlinked image.
-We also worked to include even more descriptive text when necessary and possible!
+We also included even more descriptive text when necessary and possible.

-When possible, videos include descriptions of what is shown and captions.
+When possible, videos include descriptions of what is shown along with captions.

 Descriptive hypertext links

 Text hyperlinks are designed so that they make sense when read out of context.
-For instance, “Read More” is always followed by what that “more” is linking you to.
-This way all users are made aware of where they will end up when they select a link.
+For instance, “Read More” is always followed by what that “more” is linking to.
+This way all users are made aware of where they will end up when they select a hyperlink.